 - If the beneficiary doesn’t continue their education, the funds can be used for retirement.
 Can’t argue with that point, especially if there is no other beneficiary.
 It would also avoid the 10% penalty on earnings.

 - Roth IRAs provide more flexibility on how to invest your funds.
 That’s a weak argument.
 There are enough low-cost 529 plans that use index funds and have multiple investment options that flexibility is not a problem.

 - A Roth IRA is not counted against financial aid.
 That is true unless you take a distribution – see below.

 The problems I see with using a Roth IRA are:

-- Income limits: Contributions to a Roth IRA are phased out when your income is greater than $129,000 (filing single) or $204,000 (married filing jointly).
-The 529 Plan has no income limits restrictions.
+- Income limits: Contributions to a Roth IRA are phased out when your income is greater than $144,000 (filing single) or $214,000 (married filing jointly).
+The 529 Plan has no income limit restrictions.

-- Withdraw limits: There is an education exclusion that will avoid the 10% penalty on withdrawals of earnings, but earnings will be subject to income tax, unlike when used for retirement after age 59 1/2 when distributions are tax-free.
-The other problem, the withdraw will be counted as income for the FASFA form the following year.
+- Withdraw limits: There is an education exclusion that will avoid the 10% penalty on withdrawals of earnings.
+However, earnings will be subject to income tax, unlike those used for retirement after 59 1/2 when distributions are tax-free.
+The other problem, the withdrawal will be counted as income for the FASFA form the following year.

 There are many other questions and different scenarios for using a 529 Plan.
 I want to thank everyone who sent in a question.
-If you have a question that wasn’t answered email me or comment below.
+Email me or comment below if you have a question that wasn’t answered.